 The first AGMA members included Cincinnati Gear Company, Earle Gear and Machine Company, Horsburgh and Scott Company, Newark Gear Cutting Machine Company, R.D.
 Nuttall Company, Philadelphia Gear Works, Pittsburgh Gear and Machine Company, Simonds Manufacturing Company and Van Dorn Dutton Company.

-They established an executive committee, which drew up a constitution and elected officers.
-They planned AGMA’s first Annual Meeting, held in Pittsburgh May 14-15, 1917.
+They established an executive committee which drew up a constitution and elected officers.
+They planned AGMA’s first Annual Meeting, held in Pittsburgh on May 14-15, 1917.

 Today, AGMA is still on the cutting edge.
 The association includes about 495 of the world’s top gearing companies across more than 30 nations.